 Ancient Sumerian culture used clay to keep track of items, counting, tallying, creating civilization’s first inventory.
 Clay has an innate ability to record marks, scratches, and impressions, and it is my intention to take part in that story through color, texture and imagery.
 Preserving both personal and universal experiences on clay surfaces seems to legitimize and celebrate every moment.

 I find comfort in physics, in that research is confirming that the multiple dimensions that surround us may very well support every moment in time.
 It seems both magical and a relief that each story we experience as humans may always exist forever, especially when change is the only constant.

 – Shanna Fliegel

-After graduate school in 2008 Shanna worked as a resident artist and instructor at the Clay Art Center in Port Chester, NY and as a summer resident at the Archie Bray Foundation in Helena, MT.
-In 2010 she moved to Billings, MT where she taught as Assistant Professor of Art at Montana State University until 2014.
+After graduate school I worked as a resident artist, community outreach fellow, and instructor at the Clay Art Center in Port Chester, New York.
+Here I enjoyed working with the local community, and taught as a resident artist at Brunswick Academy in Greenwich, Connecticut.
+In 2010 I was accepted as a summer resident at the Archie Bray Foundation in Helena, Montana, and soon thereafter accepted a position as Assistant Professor of Art/Ceramics at Montana State University in Billings, Montana from 2010-2014.

 Last year I taught ceramics at the Sidwell Friends School in Washington, DC and recently relocated to Byfield, MA to teach ceramics and sculpture at Governor’s Academy.